-Welcome to this tutorial, I will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Element.
-This SAMSON Element is an advanced version of the Normal Modes Analysis SAMSON Element also available on SAMSON Connect.
+In this tutorial, we will present you the functionalities of the Normal Modes Advanced (NMA) SAMSON Extension.
+This SAMSON Extension is an advanced version of the Normal Modes Analysis SAMSON Extension also available on SAMSON Connect.

-This SAMSON Element computes nonlinear normal modes of a biomolecular system (protein, RNA, DNA) very quickly using the NOLB algorithm developed by Alexandre Hoffmann and Sergei Grudinin (J. Chem.
+This SAMSON Extension computes nonlinear normal modes of a biomolecular system (protein, RNA, DNA) very quickly using the NOLB algorithm developed by Alexandre Hoffmann and Sergei Grudinin (J. Chem.
 Theory Comput., 2017, 13 (5), pp 2123-2134).

 During computation, a progress bar is displayed and the computation steps are shown in the SAMSON status bar.
 A few seconds later, the result of the computations is displayed in the Output group box: